-Anti-virus can extract nested object files to a maximum depth of three, for scanning within an embedded data flow.
+Proxy-based antivirus can extract nested object files to a maximum depth of three, for scanning within an embedded data flow.
 For extracted decompressed files, up to 10MB size can be scanned.

-The user can control what alternative actions to take, such as log or allow, if an object file fails to be scanned for whatever reason (for example if it is too large).
+You can control what alternative actions to take, such as log or allow, if an object file fails to be scanned for whatever reason (for example if it is too large).
 The default action for failed scans is to deny.

-URL Filtering versus Web Control
+URL Filtering versus web control